 Every month for the past several years, I’ve met up with another entrepreneur to talk business for a couple hours.
 We each get time to share what we’re working on and get feedback and new ideas from each other.
 We can also choose an intention for the month ahead, and are held accountable to it!
 There’s something about being supported by your peers that is energizing like almost nothing else, and it’s been amazing to see what comes out of these sessions.
-I routinely go home from mastermind and literally build a new offering in a weekend, that’s how much clarity and energy is unlocked by taking just a couple of hours to think things through with people who really get what you’re trying to do and want to help you do more of it.
+I routinely go back to work afterwards and literally build a new offering in a weekend, that’s how much clarity and energy is unlocked by taking just a couple of hours to think things through with people who really get what you’re trying to do and want to help you do more of it.

 There are a lot of resources online about how to start a mastermind, but the key is really just to find a couple of like-minded peers and start to meet regularly.
 The women who have part of my group over the years have been friends with similar philosophies but very different businesses to my own.